Skip to content

 10K

-What up, it's your boy Gus from GusVillaJewelry.com, and in this video, I'm going to be answering the age-old question: Can I tell the difference between gold over silver and solid 10K or 14K gold?...
+What up, it's your boy Gus from GusVillaJewelry.com, and people have been asking me...Gus, can you tell the difference between gold over silver and solid 10K or 14K gold?
+I have two handmade Miami ...

 Read more